swdee/go-rknnlite/example/stream/README.md

 The Go ByteTrack code ported outputs the same result as the C++ and Python source code.
 Personally I don't find object tracking to have the accuracy I would desire, the results vary depending on which YOLO model is run and the tracking itself is not 100%.
-Whilst this demo shows a complete solution, a lot of work would still need to be undertaken with training a better model and testing for your own use case.
+Whilst this demo shows a complete solution, you would still need to do work to train a better model and testing for your own use case.

 ## Background